actions/stale/README.md

 ### Detailed options

+#### repo-token

+PAT (Personal Access Token) to allow the stale workflow to authenticate and perform API calls to GitHub.
+Under the hook, used by [@actions/github](https://www.npmjs.com/package/@actions/github).

+Default value: `${{ github.token }}`

+#### days-before-stale

+The idle number of days before marking an issue or a PR as stale.

+Default value: `60`

 #### operations-per-run

 _Context:_
 This action performs some API calls to GitHub to fetch or close issues and pull requests, set or update labels, add comments, delete branches, etc.
-These operations are made in a very short period of time - because the action is very fast to run - and can be numerous based on your project action configuration and the quantity of issues and pull requests within it.
+These operations are made in a very short period of time — because the action is very fast to run — and can be numerous based on your project action configuration and the quantity of issues and pull requests within it.
-GitHub has a [rate limit](https://docs.github.com/en/rest/overview/resources-in-the-rest-api#rate-limiting) and if reached will block all of these API calls for one hour (or API calls from other actions using the same user (a.k.a: the github-token from the [repo-token](#repo-token) option)).
+GitHub has a [rate limit](https://docs.github.com/en/rest/overview/resources-in-the-rest-api#rate-limiting) and if reached will block these API calls for one hour (or API calls from other actions using the same user (a.k.a.: the github-token from the [repo-token](#repo-token) option)).
 This option helps you to stay within the GitHub rate limits, as you can use this option to limit the number of operations for a single run.

 _Purpose:_